 Section 351.401(i) of Commerce's regulations states that, in identifying the date of sale of the subject merchandise or foreign like product, Commerce normally will use the date of invoice, as recorded in the producer or exporter's records kept in the ordinary course of business.
-Additionally, Commerce may use a date other than the date of invoice if it is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.
-Finally, Commerce has a long-standing practice of finding that, where the shipment date precedes the invoice date, the shipment date better reflects the date on which the material terms of sale are established.
-For its third country sales and U.S. sales, Gupta reported the invoice date as the date of sale.
-For Gupta and Norma, the record of this review indicates that is the date when price and quantity terms are set.
-Therefore, we have preliminarily used invoice date as the date of sale for Gupta's and Norma's sales.
+Additionally, Commerce may use a date other than the date of invoice if it is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.29 Finally, Commerce has a long-standing practice of finding that, where the shipment date precedes the invoice date, the shipment date better reflects the date on which the material terms of sale are established.30 For its third-country sales and U.S. sales, Gupta reported the invoice date as the date of sale.31 For its U.S. sales, the Norma Group reported the invoice date as the date of sale.32 For Gupta and the Norma Group, the record of this review indicates that the invoice dates are the dates when price and quantity terms are set.33 Therefore, we have preliminarily used invoice date as the date of sale for Gupta and the Norma Group's sales.